Nikhilagarwalgk/React_Notes/All polyfill.md

 @ How handle authentication react app, eg- login
 @ what side-efect in react, how to handle it?
 @ useState and useReducer? in detail
+@ if using a third party API for image etc, then how to add security for hackers?